 Student orientation is built into each course.
 Our approach to student orientation is to provide the right resources and information at the right time.
 Experienced students will be able to complete the orientation in minutes, while new students are still taught all the information they need to be successful.
-The student orientation concludes with a short test confirming students are knowledgeable about the course and asking them to introduce themselves to their teacher.
+The student orientation concludes with a short test confirming students are knowledgeable about the course and asking them to introduce themselves to their instructor.

 Student Orientation ensures that students have the tools they need to succeed in their course.
-It shows students how to navigate their course, complete their work, and contact their teacher or get technical support.
+It shows students how to navigate their course, complete their work, and contact their instructor or get technical support.
 It also makes them aware of policies, procedures, and expectations.

 Online classroom experience